Gentoo Development Guide

 -

-In profile directories with an EAPI supporting stable masking, new USE configuration files are supported:
+In profile directories with an EAPI supporting stable masking, new USE

 use.stable.mask,use.stable.force,package.use.stable.maskandpackage.use.stable.force.
 These files behave similarly to previously supported USE configuration files, except that they only influence packages that are merged due to a stable keyword.